 So it was a concept that had some value in physics, a long time before anyone applied it to human physiology and nutrition.

 The use of the word calorie in nutrition seems to have begun to enter popular American vocabulary after Atwater explained the unit in his 1887 article in Century magazine.
-The most important avenue was probably the USDA Farmers’ Bulletins (61,62), which provided the first U.S. food databases to be used in dietetics.

 Then, as now, American audiences were interested in managing weight, and the Calorie was soon introduced in articles and books.

 For example, Dr. Lulu Hunt Peters’ best-selling “Diet and Health with Key to the Calories” specifically cited Farmers’ Bulletin 142 as a source of information (65).

 Eventually, the Calorie was adopted for the nutrition facts panels on U.S. food labels.

 Everyone used the word, but nobody worried about the fact that our bodies don’t have a calorie receptor.

 So what does this have to do with the keto diet?